section 400 Syllabus

 The participation policy for this course is as follows: Students are expected to do all assignments by the deadlines assigned or make special arrangements with the professor in advance.
 You are responsible for the material in the assigned readings and the course web pages listed on the syllabus.
 If unexpected problems arise please contact the professor as soon as possible.
 Any student who has not submitted two papers and at least 5 Blackboard discussion board postings by Oct 6 will be dropped from the course.

 Blackboard discussion questions (bb) will be posted at least once a week on the Blackboard learning system.
 This is a required assignment for the course, rather like the journals some other courses assign.
 The goal of the Blackboard discussion is to allow more discussion of the reading and the lectures than is possible in class.
 You can read comments left by others and add your own for everyone to read.
 You may respond to directly to the question asked or respond to another student.
 Forums will be closed to further comments after the paper is due for each book.
 I reserve the right to add more (earlier) deadlines for the Blackboard questions if no one posts until the last day or two before two papers.

-on the basis both of quality and quantity.
-Contributions
+will be graded on the basis both of quality and quantity.

-and/or the professor's notes and/or the comments of other
+notes and/or the comments of other students, usually

-discussion board grade.
-If you make fewer than 15 posts deduct
+the discussion board grade.
+If you make fewer than 15

 Papers: You will write a paper of 6-10 double-spaced pages after reading each book.
 These papers are not simply book reviews.
 What I want you to do is to discuss the arguments made in the book and then discuss an issue the book raises for the future.
 In the "issues for the future" section of your paper, you should do additional research to further illuminate the issue you think important.

-will be made to this schedule as the term progresses, please check it
+made to this schedule as the term progresses, please

 ||Introduction (audio in Blackboard content), what is STS (audio), Why the Future Doesn't Need Us|